 Directors: Stephen Daldry, Benjamin Caron, Philip Martin, Julian Jarrold

 Starring: Claire Foy, Matt Smith, Jared Harris, Vanessa Kirby, John Lithgow, Olivia Coleman, Helena Bonham Carter, Tobias Menzies

 Production Companies: Left Bank Pictures, Sony Pictures Television Production UK

-The Crown is a Netflix Original ten part historical drama series focusing on the reign of the young and newlywed Queen Elizabeth II (Claire Foy).
-The series promises a world full of intrigue and revelations from behind the closed doors of Westminster and Buckingham Palace as The Queen steps up to represent the world’s most powerful monarchy and forge a relationship with Prime Minister Sir Winston Churchill (John Lithgow) during the dissolution of the British Empire.
+The Crown is a Netflix Original historical drama series focusing on the reign of the Queen Elizabeth II.
+The series delivers a world full of intrigue and revelations from behind the closed doors of Westminster and Buckingham Palace as The Queen steps up to represent the world’s most powerful monarchy and forge relationships with her Prime Ministers.

-The first series of The Crown is released on Netflix on Friday 4th November 2016.
+The first series of The Crown was released on Netflix on Friday 4th November 2016.